rdmzkn/generator-veracity/generators/netcore-webapp/templates/readme.md

 Note that you will need to include the https

+## Note
+-  By default, we assume you use commandline and VS Code, if you are using visual studio to develop, try to upgrade your visual studio to latest version.
+The mandatory part is you want to install the .net core 2.1 from the link(http://dot.net/core).
+-  If you are using visual studio and using IIS express as server, you need to run following command by command prompt as administrator to enable port 3000
+    ```
+        cd C:\Program Files (x86)\IIS Express
+        IisExpressAdminCmd.exe setupsslUrl -url:https://localhost:3000/ -UseSelfSigned
+    ```
+-  You can also choose appnetcore instead of IIS to avoid issue above

 ## Overview

 The authentication process can be complex to grasp at first.
 We highly recommend that you familiarize yourself with how the OpenIDConnect flow works if you plan to work with the Veracity APIs.
 See [Understand the OpenIDConnect control flow in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code) for details.